 Introduction to AFS Licensing and Core Proofs

 Obtaining an Australian Financial Services Licence (AFSL) is a crucial step for businesses intending to provide financial services or products in Australia.
 The Australian Securities and Investments Commission (ASIC) is responsible for assessing AFSL applications to ensure that only competent and ‘fit and proper’ entities are authorised to provide these services.
-As part of the AFSL application process, applicants are required to submit supporting core proof documents to ASIC.
+Prior to the application process changes on 16 June 2025, applicants were required to submit supporting core proof documents to ASIC.

-Among these core proofs, the B5 Financial Statements and Financial Resources core proof is essential.
-This guide will explain what the B5 Financial Statements and Financial Resources core proof is and how to complete it when applying for an AFSL.
+Among these former core proofs, the B5 Financial Statements and Financial Resources was an essential document.
+This guide explains what the B5 Financial Statements and Financial Resources core proof was and how it was completed when applying for an AFSL under the previous system.

 Defining the B5 Financial Statements and Financial Resources Core Proof

-The B5 Financial Statements and Financial Resources core proof is a crucial component of your AFSL application because:
+Prior to the application changes on 16 June 2025, the B5 Financial Statements and Financial Resources core proof was a crucial component of an AFSL application because:

-- Ensuring Adequate Financial Resources: ASIC requires this core proof to confirm that applicants possess sufficient financial resources to conduct their proposed financial services business.
+- Ensuring Adequate Financial Resources: ASIC required this core proof to confirm that applicants possess sufficient financial resources to conduct their proposed financial services business.

-- Protecting Consumers: This requirement helps safeguard consumers by ensuring that financial service providers are financially stable.
+- Protecting Consumers: This requirement helped safeguard consumers by ensuring that financial service providers were financially stable.

-- Maintaining Industry Integrity: By verifying financial resources, ASIC maintains the integrity of the financial services industry.
+- Maintaining Industry Integrity: By verifying financial resources, ASIC maintained the integrity of the financial services industry.

-Providing the B5 core proof is not merely an administrative step, but a regulatory requirement mandated by the Corporations Act 2001 (Cth).
-ASIC, in its role as the regulator of the financial services industry, assesses AFSL applications to determine if applicants meet the necessary standards.
-One of the key considerations during the AFSL application process is whether the applicant has sufficient financial resources to carry on their financial services business, as stipulated under section 912A(1)(d) of the Corporations Act 2001 (Cth).
+Providing the B5 core proof was not merely an administrative step, but a regulatory requirement mandated by the Corporations Act 2001 (Cth).
+While a key consideration during the AFSL application process remains whether the applicant has sufficient financial resources as stipulated under section 912A(1)(d) of the Corporations Act 2001 (Cth), the B5 proof was the specific document used to demonstrate this at the application stage.
+As of 16 June 2025, ASIC requests this information later in the process at the ‘requirements stage’ rather than as an upfront ‘core proof’ document.

 Get Your Free Initial Consultation